Great Moments in Aviation: Production

 The film originally had a different ending to the one later released in America under the title Shades of Fear.
 Miramax co-founder Harvey Weinstein requested that the ending be reworked prior to distribution, and Winterson was highly unhappy at being asked to write an additional conclusionary scene.
 Winterson's preferred ending sees Rex Goodyear burn the painting he believes to be fraudulent, only to discover he actually had the genuine item in his possession all along, and has now destroyed it.
 This ties in with the major theme of the film in Winterson's eyes, whereby "Duncan, Gabriel, Miss Bead and Miss Quim all find something valuable where they least expected it, Rex Goodyear finds that the things we value are very often worthless."
 Winterson has called Weinstein "a bully who knows the gentle touch", referring to the new ending as "the most expensive words I will ever write".
 While she believes that the new ending is satisfying, she feels the film has lost some dimensions which were important to her and concludes: "It is a good movie but it is not the movie I thought we could make. [...]
 I do like Great Moments but there is another film in there somewhere that has got lost."

 Of the starring cast, Pryce, Hurt, Redgrave and Tutin were already established screen actors, while Ayola had previously only acted theatrically.
 She appraised of her screen debut: "it was a wonderful experience for me to be appearing alongside so many established names.
 It was very exciting although I must admit at first I was a bit daunted by the prospect."
 The film featured several minor black characters, either as members of Gabriel's family, or as workers aboard the ship.
 When these roles were cast, complaints were made by black members of the British actors' union to the BBC and the Department of Employment at having been "passed over" in favour of overseas artists.
 The film was shot from 23 September to 6 November 1992.
-It was funded in the most part by the BBC, though a quarter of the budget came from the American Miramax.
-While Kidron had previously come to dislike directing for major studios when filming My Cousin Vinny for Fox, she found the low budget of Great Moments in Aviation "just as horrendous a compromise".
+It was funded in the most part by the BBC, though a quarter of the budget came from the American company Miramax.
+Kidron found the low budget of Great Moments in Aviation "just as horrendous a compromise" as working with a major studio.
 Though originally intended for theatrical release, the film failed to find theatrical distribution.
 It was first screened at the Cannes Film Festival in 1994, then broadcast in Britain on BBC Two on 11 November 1995.
 It was released on video in the United States under the alternative title Shades of Fear two years later, on 11 November 1997.